Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems

-\begin{proof} The condition \eqref{eq:Goodness2} implies that $h_{1}$ and $h_{2}$ are functionally independent on $U$, so their common level sets induce a 2--dimensional foliation $\mathcal{L}$ of $U$.
-Moreover, by the invariance of $h_{1}$ and $h_{2}$, the independent vector fields $X_{1}$ and $X_{2}$ generate the tangent bundle of $\mathcal{L}$.
-On the other hand, by Lemma \ref{lemma:PoissToric2}, the vector field \ec{[Y_1,Y_2]} is tangent to $\mathcal{L}$ on $U$.
+\begin{Proposition} Suppose that $\operatorname{dim}{M} = 4$.
+Then, the bivector field $\pi$ in \eqref{eq:PoissTorus2} is Poisson on~$M$ and has rank four on $U$. \end{Proposition} \begin{proof} Condition \eqref{eq:Goodness2} implies that $h_{1}$ and $h_{2}$ are functionally independent on $U$, so their common level sets induce a 2-dimensional foliation $\mathcal{L}$ of $U$.
+Moreover, by the invariance of $h_{1}$ and $h_{2}$, the independent vector fields $X_{1}$ and $X_{2}$ span $T\mathcal{L}$.
+On the other hand, by Lemma \ref{lemma:PoissToric2}, the vector field $[Y_1,Y_2]$ is tangent to $\mathcal{L}$ on $U$.
 In particular, the hypothesis in Lemma \ref{lemma:PoissToric1} is satisfied, proving that $\pi$ is Poisson on $M$.
-Finally, from the condition \eqref{eq:Goodness2}, the vector fields $Y_1$ and $Y_2$ are independent, and normal to $\mathcal{L}$ on $U$.
-Therefore, the vector fields \ec{Y_1,Y_2,X_1,X_2} are independent, and $\pi$ has maximal rank on $U$. \end{proof}
+Finally, from the condition \eqref{eq:Goodness2}, the vector fields $Y_1$ and $Y_2$ are independent and normal to $\mathcal{L}$ on $U$.
+Therefore, the vector fields $Y_1$, $Y_2$, $X_1$, $X_2$ are independent and $\pi$ has maximal rank on $U$. \end{proof}

 In general, the orbits of an action are contained in the level sets of invariant functions.
-In Proposition \ref{prop:2Toric}, the dimension hypothesis allows to describe the orbits as level sets of invariant functions.
+In~Pro\-position \ref{prop:2Toric}, the dimension hypothesis allows to describe the orbits as level sets of invariant functions.
 This motives the consideration of the following setting, in which the dimension hypothesis can be relaxed: the orbits and the level sets agree along the leaves of a foliation of the manifold, with an additional transversality condition.

-Denote by $\mathcal{L}$ the foliation of $M$ given by the common level sets of $h_1$ and $h_2$, and by $\mathcal{O}$ the foliation of $M$ by the orbits of the $\mathbb{T}^2$--action.
+Denote by $\mathcal{L}$ the foliation of $M$ given by the common level sets of $h_1$ and $h_2$, and by $\mathcal{O}$ the foliation of $M$ by the orbits of the $\mathbb{T}^2$-action.